ACMCMC/silverspeak/README.md

 For full documentation, visit [the docs](http://acmcmc.me/silverspeak/).

-### Using the Logo

-The project includes an editable SVG logo (`silverspeak_logo_editable.svg`) that is used in the documentation.
-If you're contributing to the documentation:

-1. The logo is automatically included in the documentation build
-2. You can refer to it in RST files using: `.. image:: _static/silverspeak_logo_editable.svg`
-3. To modify the logo, edit the SVG file directly using a vector graphics editor like Inkscape

 ## Contributing
 **Contributions are very welcome!** SilverSpeak is still a work in progress, and while we're working hard to finish it, we'd greatly appreciate any help from the community.